What to Expect from Your Pain Management Specialist

 Trigger point injections

 This injection is used to treat painful areas of your muscle, areas that have knots of muscles called trigger points.
 These develop when muscles fail to relax.
-During this procedure, a pain management New Jersey physician will insert a small needle consisting of a local anesthetic drug into a muscle knot beneath your skin.
+During this procedure, a pain management New Jersey physician or any other doctor for Pain Management Near Me of your choice will insert a small needle consisting of a local anesthetic drug into a muscle knot beneath your skin.
 Sometimes this numbing drug consists of a saline solution or steroid.
 The injection inactivates the trigger point and the pain is ended.

 Within a short time of receiving pain management treatment, continuous pain relief can result.
-Muscle pain in your legs, arms, neck and lower back can be treated via a trigger point injection.
-Furthermore, pain resulting from tension headache, fibromyalgia and chronic pain in a tissue that surrounds a muscle (myofascial pain syndrome).
+Muscle pain in your legs, arms, neck, and lower back can be treated via a trigger point injection.
+Furthermore, pain resulting from a tension headache, fibromyalgia, and chronic pain in a tissue that surrounds a muscle (myofascial pain syndrome).
 Botox or onabotulinumtoxinA is a toxin that is also given as an injection.

 Its work is to block signals from the nerves to the muscles and control migraines.
 Botox injections are given in the head or neck every three months.
 They are strong enough to stop your pain for up to 12 weeks.
 If your pain management near me professional thinks you can do better with botox, he or she will start out the treatment process.